rubik/radon/docs/commandline.rst

     A comma-separated list of patterns which indicate which paths to exclude from the analysis.

+.. option:: -i, --ignore

+   A comma-separated list of names to ignore.
+If they are directories, radon won't even descend into them.

+.. option:: -o, --order

+   The ordering function for the results.
+Can be one of:

+    * `SCORE`: order by cyclomatic complexity (descending):
+    * `LINES`: order by line numbers;
+    * `ALPHA`: order by block names (alphabetically).

 .. option:: -j, --json

     If given, the results will be converted into JSON.
 Output can be filtered with the :option:`-n, --min` and :option:`-x, --max` options.

+.. option:: --no-assert

+   Does not count assert statements when computing complexity.
+This is because Python can be run with an optimize flag which removes assert statements.

 Examples
 ++++++++